NikolaiT/Crawling-Infrastructure/Readme.md

 su - master
 ```

-Install docker and docker swarm with instructions to be found here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04
+As a next step, [Install docker and docker swarm with digitalocean instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

 check that docker is correctly installed